mattpieterse/UNIFY-Project/README.md

 ### Recognition

-A huge thanks to all the people involved in contributing their works to the project!
+Huge thanks to all the people involved in contributing their works to the project!

 #### Software